aidanmelen/terraform-aws-security-group-v2/README.md

 }
 ```

+</details><br/>

+Please see the [Computed Rules Example](https://github.com/aidanmelen/terraform-aws-security-group-v2/tree/main/examples/computed) for more information.

 ### Security Group with matrix rules

 Create a security group with matrix rules.
 More specifically, create a matrix of rules for every permutation of rules to source/destination.